csusbdt/201-2013-fall/GIT.md

 to clone the empty repository and use this to submit your work and track changes to the source code you develop.
+The command you will use to clone your repository will look like the following.

+    git clone username@web1.ias.csusb.edu:201.git

 Each time you complete an assignment, you should commit your work into a local repository